drdozer/benchfind/README.md

 ## Motivation

 Scanning byte arrays is at the core of many tasks in string parsing.
-However, I've found that the naive way of doing this using rust iterators does not seem to trigger SIMD instruction generation, at least according to the godbolt compiler explorer.
+However, I've found that the naive way of doing this using rust iterators does not seem to trigger **SIMD** instruction generation, at least according to the godbolt compiler explorer.
 This results in trash performance, as the alg is bottlenecked by fetching single bytes.
+I've tried various compiler flags, but haven't found a way to get SIMD to kick in.

 In my most recent Advent of Code, I found that the builtin `.lines()` iterator on string was a significant overhead, which is puzzling.
 I had expected such a core method within the standard library to be optimized.